karthikindia/spreed-bigbluebutton/README.md

 4. Change name of this app
 5. Publish to apps store
 6. Change the name of a guest (if possible) in BBB if a user changes it in this App -- haven't checked the API yet so not sure if feasible

+If you need a BBB server for testing, please PM me.

 ## Please don't